zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 ### <a name = "screenAudio"></a>Share audio

 As of v3.0.0, the Agora Web SDK supports sharing the local audio playback when sharing a screen on Windows Chrome 74 or later.
-To share the audio, set the `screen` and  `screenAudio` attributes as `true`  and the  `audio` attribute as `false` when creating a screen-sharing stream.
+To share the audio, set the `screen` and  `screenAudio` properties as `true`  and the  `audio` property as `false` when creating a screen-sharing stream.

->  If you set both `screenAudio` and `audio`  as `true`, the stream contains the local audio playback only.

 ```javascript
 screenStream = AgoraRTC.createStream({